splunk/public-o11y-docs/gdi/opentelemetry/deployments/otel-deployments.rst

 ****************************************************************************************************

 .. meta::
-    :description: Options for deploying the Splunk Distribution of the OpenTelemetry Collector: ECS/EC2, Fargate, Nomad, PFC.
+    :description: Options for deploying the Splunk Distribution of the OpenTelemetry Collector: ECS/EC2, Fargate, Nomad, PCF.

 .. toctree::
     :maxdepth: 4